thisdot/starter.dev/starters/express-typescript-typeorm-postgres/README.md

 - `npm run db:delete` - Deletes everything database related and allows you to reinitialise your database.
 - `npm run db:seed` - Allows you to seed the database (See the Seeding section)
 - `npm run cache:delete` - Removes everything stored in the cache, and deletes the cache docker image
+- `npm run queue:delete` - Removes everything stored in the queue redis, and deletes the queue docker image
 - `npm run dev` - Starts the development server and the infrastructure necessary to run it.
 - `npm run build` - Builds the app.
 - `npm start` - Starts the built app.
 (Needs a running infrastructure first)